 Main benefits of a Digital Twin:

-• Simplifies rail control solution procurement processes
+- Simplifies rail control solution procurement processes

-• Enables an efficient validation and verification process
+- Enables an efficient validation and verification process

-• Reduces the risk of misunderstandings and project delays
+- Reduces the risk of misunderstandings and project delays

-• Allows for more predictable delivery schedules and costs
+- Allows for more predictable delivery schedules and costs

-• Shortens the time needed for costly on-site tests
+- Shortens the time needed for costly on-site tests

-• Minimizes the risk of error discovery late in the procurement process
+- Minimizes the risk of error discovery late in the procurement process

-• Makes it easier to accurately gauge if systems comply with requirements
+- Makes it easier to accurately gauge if systems comply with requirements

-How to create a Digital Twin?
+How to create a digital twin?

 When creating a digital twin, the first step is to specify the requirements for the function and safety of the system, these are then used to define the design specification for the implementation.
-An Object Model is also defined, serving as a common interface for the test, safety and design specifications, so that these can be developed independently.
+An object model is also defined, serving as a common interface for the test, safety, and design specifications, so that these can be developed independently.
 This is done using an iterative, test-driven, and agile process consisting of the following steps:

 1. Gather and analyze input

 The process starts with an analysis of the needs and available information to define the test and safety requirements on a high level.
-Tender requirements, use cases, legacy systems, applicable standards, interfaces, rules, regulations, and project scope provides input to this task.
+Tender requirements, use cases, legacy systems, applicable standards, interfaces, rules, regulations, and project scope provide input to this task.

-2. Formulate requirements and define the Object Model
+2. Formulate requirements and define the object model

 Formulate the test and safety requirements in natural language using an object model that defines the objects in the system and how they interact.
 The test and safety specifications are then used to define the design specification, for the implementation of the system.
 The specifications are refined and validated later on in the process.

-3. Configure your Digital Twin
+3. Configure your digital twin

-Specify the configuration data that will be used to create instances, or Specific Applications, of the Object Model.
+Specify the configuration data that will be used to create instances, or specific applications, of the object model.

-4. Validate the design, test and safety requirements
+4. Validate the design, test, and safety requirements

 Define, or implement, the object model and requirements in a formal language that can be used to automatically generate a model for a given system configuration.
 Validate the requirements with automated simulation-based testing and formal safety verification, using the digital twin configuration.
 This process will reveal, and help resolve, any ambiguities and missing precision in the formulated requirements.